card payment options logo

 Virtual Terminal and Payment Gateway Pricing

-In addition to its storefront payment processing services, AppStar Financial also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
+In addition to its storefront payment processing services, Appstar Financial also dedicates a portion of its website to advertising its virtual terminal and payment gateway services.
 However, pricing is not disclosed on either of those services.
 Additional rates and fees, including gateway fees, technical support fees, batch fees, and additional transaction rates typically apply to these e-commerce services.

 Appstar Financial e-commerce payment gateway

-AppStar Financial offers e-commerce solutions including access to a payment gateway
+Appstar Financial offers e-commerce solutions including access to a payment gateway

-AppStar Financial’s Additional Fees
+Appstar Financial’s Additional Fees

 The company’s standard merchant account agreement appears to include a three-year service agreement with a $495 Early Termination Fee (ETF) and an annual PCI compliance fee of $125, both of which are automatically deducted from a business owner’s checking account.
 Additionally, the merchant account contract appears to automatically renew for successive one-year terms and is only cancellable within a small window of time before it renews.
-Merchants who choose to lease equipment may be subject to additional conditions and fees, including long-term, non-cancellable contracts.
-Merchants are advised to opt for a cheap merchant account provider, instead.
+Business owners who choose to lease equipment may be subject to additional conditions and fees, including long-term, non-cancellable contracts.
+Clients are advised to opt for a cheap merchant account provider, instead.

 AppStar Financial virtual terminal

-AppStar Financial offers access to virtual terminals
+Appstar Financial offers access to virtual terminals

-Employs Independent Resellers Yes
+Uses Independent Resellers Yes

 Discloses All Important Terms No